lino-framework/atelier/docs/invlib.rst

 .. command:: inv release

-    Upload the source distribution archive already created by the :cmd:`inv sdist`, it to PyPI.
-    The command has ``notag`` argument.In the case this argument is set to True, it will create a version tag if :envvar:`revision_control_system` is ``'git'``.This command will fail if this project has previously been released with the same version.
-Default value is False.
+    Upload the source distribution archive previously created by :cmd:`inv sdist`, publishing it to PyPI.
+This will fail if the project has previously been released with the same version.

+    Create and push an annotated version tag "vX.Y.Z" if :envvar:`revision_control_system` is ``'git'``.
+This can be
+    skipped by specifying ``--notag``.

-    This requires that the package `twine
+    This command requires that `twine
     <https://pypi.python.org/pypi/twine>`_ is installed.